-Every CARV bag is made by hand from start to finish using centuries-old leatherworking techniques.
+Every CARV bag is crafted completely by hand - without any machines - using centuries-old leathercraft techniques.
 Below is an introduction to the key steps and you can register interest for workshops via the form at the bottom.

 Step 1 - Design

 The first step is the idea.
 This means putting pen to paper and sketching out thoughts, usually over a cup of tea.
 Becky offers a bespoke service where you can bring your ideal bag to life.
 Find out more here.

 Step 2 - Pattern

 A mock up of every bag is made to test out the dimensions and refine the design before making the paper pattern with marks showing the location of details such as slots for straps and stitch lines for pockets.